101st Airborne Division: Operation Atlantic Resolve

 In June 2022, Headquarters, 101st Airborne Division (Air Assault) and the 2nd Brigade Combat Team rotated in to the U.S. Army V Corps' mission to reinforce NATO's eastern flank and engage in multinational exercises with partners across the European continent in order to reassure allies and deter further Russian aggression during its invasion of Ukraine.
 The 101st soldiers deploying to Mihail Kogălniceanu in June did not represent additional U.S. forces in Europe, but are taking the place of soldiers assigned to 82nd Airborne Division Headquarters and the 3rd Infantry Brigade Combat Team of the 82nd Airborne Division.
 In all, approximately 4700 soldiers from the 101st Airborne Division are scheduled to deploy to locations across Europe.

 On 30 July 2022, the Headquarters, 101st Airborne Division and 2nd Brigade Combat Team uncased their colors and conducted an air assault demonstration at the 57th Air Base "Mihail Kogălniceanu" together with the 9th Mechanized Brigade of the Romanian Armed Forces.
 The event was attended by Maj.
 Gen. Joseph P. McGee and the Prime Minister of Romania, Nicolae Ciucă.

 The 2nd Brigade Combat Team was replaced by the 1st Brigade Combat Team on 31 March 2023.
 During its 9 months of deployment, the 2nd Brigade conducted training exercises with multiple NATO partners and allies across the continent.
 On 5 April, the mission authority was transferred from the 101st Division to the 10th Mountain Division.
 The battle flag of the 101st was also decorated with the National Order of Faithful Service during the ceremony.
 On 24 November, the 3rd Brigade Combat Team "Rakkasan" replaced the 1st Brigade Combat Team following a transfer of authority ceremony.

 Hurricane Helene response

-In response to the damage inflicted by Hurricane Helene, soldiers of the 2nd Mobile Brigade Combat Team "Strike" and 101st Combat Aviation Brigade began deploying on October 5, 2024, to western North Carolina.
+In response to the damage inflicted by Hurricane Helene, soldiers of the 2nd Mobile Brigade Combat Team "Strike" and 101st Combat Aviation Brigade began deploying on 5 October 2024, to western North Carolina.
 The mission was Defense Support of Civil Authorities under the control of United States Army North.
 Soldiers from the 101st provided support to civil authorities in search and rescue, medical aid, route assessment and clearance, traffic control, warehouse management, supply distribution, debris removal, general transportation and equipment maintenance tasks.
 Strike Soldiers used newly issued Infantry Squad Vehicles and 101 CAB helicopters to access areas with damaged road infrastructure to carry out relief efforts.

+As part of continued reorganization, the 2nd Squadron, 17th Cavalry Regiment, part of the Combat Aviation Brigade, cased it colors in a ceremony held on 15 May 2026 at Fort Campbell.